|

 Your opponent may also act stupid and get you to do it regularly; hence

-they will capitalize on it to kill your shot.
-Even for advance players,
+they will capitalize on it to kill your shots.
+Even for advance

-the will only do it a couple of times.
-The focus is on making them move
+they will only do it a couple of times.
+The focus is on making them

 around the court and killing your opponents in the most precision way.